Index theory of hypoelliptic operators on Carnot manifolds: Main results

 where $E_\gamma^N\to S(H^\perp)\times S^1$ is defined from clutching

 along the automorphism

 \end{thm*}

 \begin{remark} Theorem \ref{indexbacaocm} extends results for contact manifolds from \cite{baumvanerp} to polycontact manifolds.
-It is not clear how specific index theorems such as Theorem \ref{indexbacaocm} are to the depth two case.
+It is not clear how interesting index theorems such as Theorem \ref{indexbacaocm} are when the depth is larger than two.
 In Theorem \ref{indexforengel}, we show that for a four-dimensional manifold with an Engel structure -- a depth three Carnot structure -- and an analogue of $D_\gamma$ has vanishing index.
-This result is more or less immediate from work of Helffer \cite{helffercomp}.
+This result is more or less immediate from work of Helffer \cite{helffercomp} and extends to any Carnot manifold such that $T^{-2}X/T^{-1}X$ is a line bundle and $\mathfrak{t}_HX_x$ having rank $>2$ in all points $x\in X$.
 Compare also to the discussion in Remark \ref{akfnaodns} of the vanishing of the index of $D_\gamma$ for step length $>2$. \end{remark}

 Let us also consider an index theorem for Toeplitz operators on polycontact manifolds.
 If $X$ is the boundary of a strictly pseudoconvex domain $\Omega$ in a complex manifold, it inherits a co-oriented contact structure.
 There is (under a technical assumption always valid if $\dim(X)\geq 5$) a distinguished projection $P\in \Psi^0_H(X)$ called the Szegö projection.
 The image $H^2(X):=PL^2(X)$ consists of all $L^2$-functions on $X=\partial \Omega$ with a holomorphic extension to $\Omega$.
 A classical object of study is that of Toeplitz operators